Integrated risk information system: Relationship with environmental impact assessments

-The IRIS opens a draft review for experts to review in order to assess the course of action needed for the corresponding issue.
-Action is taken by legislative bodies after assessing the risk and the level of action needed to be taken for the corresponding issue.
+The IRIS opens a draft review for experts to review and assess the course of action needed for the corresponding issue.
+Legislative bodies take action after assessing the risk and the level of action required to be taken for the corresponding issue.
 The relationship between IRIS and an environmental impact assessment (EIA) is that IRIS provides a database used in the EIA process.
-External parties (scientists, scholars, legislation) make decisions based on the IRIS database.
+External parties (scientists, scholars, legislators) make decisions based on the IRIS database.
 Support for these decisions comes from backing from programs such as Strategic environmental assessment (SEA) and OMB.